duckbankbok/duckbankbok.github.io/_posts/2022-06-05-Solving-Location-Routing-Problem-(LRP)-with-Mixed-Integer-Programming-(MIP)-using-Python.md

 ## Problem definition

 There are randomly generated 15 nodes comprised with 5 depot nodes and 10 customer nodes.
 The numbers in the list represent x-coordinate, y-coordinate, demand, capacity and opening cost.
 Note that the depot nodes don't have any demand and also the customer nodes don't have any capacity and opening cost.
+The opening cost of all depot is 100.
+The fixed cost for a vehicle is 10.
+The traveling cost is Euclidean distance of route.

 ```python
 # [geo_x, geo_y, demand, capacity, opening cost]